neu-se/CS4530-Fall-2022/Assignments/project-overview.md

   * 10% Preliminary Project Plan
   * 10% Revised Project Plan
 * Activities During the Project
-  * 10% Weekly Meetings with TA Mentor
+  * 10% Weekly Meetings with TA Mentor and Team Surveys
-  * 5% Ongoing development progress
+  * 5% Ongoing development progress, including code reviews
 * Final Deliverables
   * Code
     * 20% Final implementation of your feature
     * 10% Final test suite of your feature
    * Report
       * 5% Feature Overview
       * 10% Technical Overview
       * 10% Process Overview
    * 10% Demonstration

+In cases where team members do not equally contribute to the project, we may assign different grades to different individuals, up to an extreme of deducting 50% of the team project grade for a student.
+We will evaluate each individual's contribution on the basis of a variety of factors, including progress reports at weekly meetings, through inspecting version control history, through each students' self-reflection, and through each students' peer evaluation (during and/or) at the end of the project.
+We will make regular efforts to collect and distribute this feedback throughout the project — our ultimate goal is for all students to participate and receive full marks.

 ### Team Formation
-All projects will be completed in a team of 4-5 students.
+All projects will be completed in a team of 3-4 students.
 The very first deliverable for the project will be a team formation survey: you will be able to indicate your preferences for teammates.
 The instructors will assign students to the teams based on a number of factors including your responses to the survey.
 All students in each team must be in the same section of the class.